robbrockbank/calico-mesos-deployments/docs/UsingCalicoMesos.md

 ## Test Cluster Health
 Before you start launching tasks with Marathon, we suggest running the Calico-Mesos Test Framework.
 This Framework will register with mesos directly and launch ping and sleep tasks across your mesos cluster, verifiying netgroup enforcement and network connectivity between tasks.

-To launch the framework, run the following docker command:
+To launch the framework, run the following docker command from any host that can communicate with your master (we recommend simply running it directly on the master itself):
 ```
 docker run calico/calico-mesos-framework <master-ip>:5050
 ```
-> NOTE: Some tests require multiple hosts to ensure cross-host communication, and may fail unless you are running 2+ agents.
+- Some tests require multiple hosts to ensure cross-host communication, and may fail unless you are running 2+ agents.
+- Additionally, if running your cluster in the public cloud, cross-host tests will fail unless you [Enable IP over IP](https://github.com/projectcalico/calico-containers/blob/master/docs/FAQ.md#can-i-run-calico-in-a-public-cloud-environment)

+Be sure to contact us on [Slack][calico-slack] if your tests are still not passing!

 ## Launching Tasks with Marathon
 Calico is compatible with all frameworks which use the new NetworkInfo protobuf when launching tasks.
 Marathon has introduced limited support for this in v0.14.0.